-The image of the dangerous crone is a very old one.
+The image of the dangerous female crone or male troll is a very old one.
 The Brothers Grimm used it, and they weren't the first by far.
-In addition to the ugly, old hag, there's also the beautiful and dangerous enchantress like Circe from Homer's Odyssey, or the older earthmother type.
-Witches in literature - and in comic books - are sometimes depicted as satanic and evil, sometimes druidic and nature-loving, but always powerful.
+In addition to the ugly, old hag, there's also the beautiful and dangerous enchantress like Circe from Homer's Odyssey, or the older earthmother type, as well as male witches who are usually ugly trolls and demonic figures, handsome sexual predators (this was later fused with vampires), and the older mentor figure such as Merlin the Magician.
+Witches in literature -- and in comic books -- are sometimes depicted as satanic and evil, sometimes druidic and nature-loving, but always as powerful.

 Triple Goddess Style

 Modern practitioners of witchcraft as a religion often use the imagery of the triple goddess, which mirrors the three stages of a woman's life and the phases of the moon: Maiden (youth, innocence, power waxing), Mother (motherhood, fertility, power at full), and Crone (age, experience, power waning - sometimes).
 These concepts are mirrored both artistically and in literature with the beautiful and young nymphette, who's innocence is both naïveté and literal; the lush mother, full-figured, older but still attractive, she's lost her innocence, but isn't cynical; and the aged crone, who's body may be frail, face may be lined, but her experience and sometimes cynicism make her a powerful force to be reckoned with in spite of her frailty.

 Brides of Satan